|

 The Barkor

-Bazaar is the most widely visited pilgrimage site in Tibet.
-Lying at the
+visited pilgrimage site in Tibet.
+Lying at the center of the "Old

-center of the "Old City" of Lhasa, it is the circumambulation path
+City" of Lhasa, it is the circumambulation path around the Jokhang,

-The Barkor is itself surrounded by traditional Tibetan residential
+Barkor is itself surrounded by traditional Tibetan residential

 buildings.